 Lightning is a significant threat to life and property, and is particularly hazardous for those working outdoors and participating in recreational activities, and for the transportation industry.
-LMX data would provide awareness of local lightning conditions and promote better lightning safety decisions, leading to fewer lightning-related injuries and deaths.
+LMX data will provide awareness of local lightning conditions and promote better lightning safety decisions, leading to fewer lightning-related injuries and deaths.

 In large, long-lived storm systems, lightning may travel hundreds of miles before striking the ground.
-LMX would show forecasters areas far from the main line of storms where the risk of lightning strikes to the ground presents a public safety hazard.
+LMX will show forecasters areas far from the main line of storms where the risk of lightning strikes to the ground presents a public safety hazard.

 Benefits to the Aviation Industry